jaimeblair/Bio313/README.md

 # Genome Assessment

-Now that are initial spades assembly is completed we can move on to genome assessment.
-We will use QUAST to examine contiguity, BUSCO to assess completeness, and blobtools to check for contamination.
+Now that our initial SPAdes assembly is complete we can move on to genome assessment.
+We will use QUAST to examine contiguity and BUSCO to assess completeness.
+We will also use BLAST to identify our organism!

-We are also going to use BLAST to identify our organisms.
-Up to this point you probably don't know what it is.

 ## Genome Structure Assessment w/ QUAST